-- > Present to the Floodplain Risk Management Committee; - > Undertake public exhibition and community consultation for the draft Flood Study; - Complete the Final Flood Study based on feedback from the public exhibition and community consultation phase; - > Undertake flood modification options assessment; - > Develop Emergency Management and Planning options; and - > Prepare the Floodplain Risk Management Study and Plan.
+- > Present to the Floodplain Risk Management Committee; - > Undertake flood modification options assessment; - > Develop Emergency Management and Planning options; and - > Prepare the Floodplain Risk Management Study and Plan.

 The Floodplain Risk Management Study will provide an understanding of potential emergency response, planning and flood modification measures for managing flood risk in the catchment, benefit cost analysis and development of the Floodplain Risk Management Plan.